2:28pm PT by Carolyn Giardina

 “One of the most amazing things about the HoloLens is the tracking,” Grossmann explains.
 “Early AR systems gave people a headache because the latency between the graphics and real world would slip.
 The HoloLens nailed tracking and matches the real world.
 Plus it’s all mobile, so you have a platform to start imagining what's possible.”

-Far beyond Hollywood, NASA’s Jet Propulsion Lab is exploring how it can use entertainment and gaming technologies, including virtual and augmented reality, for scientific research and, soon, to bring the public to the Red Planet through virtual experiences.
+Far beyond Hollywood, NASA’s Jet Propulsion Lab is exploring how it can use virtual and augmented reality, for scientific research and, soon, to bring the public to the Red Planet through virtual experiences.

 JPL senior technical lead Victor Luo says JPL-developed On Sight AR technology is mounted on the Curiosity Rover on Mars and allows scientists to explore the terrain.

 “We have a passion for reaching out to the public,” he adds, reporting that JPL has developed a spinoff technology called Destination Mars that allows the public to also experience the Red Planet. “[Former astronaut] Buzz Aldrin and one of our Rover drivers will walk people through the sites on Mars and teach the viewers about some of things we’re studying," he says, telling The Hollywood Reporter that this planned 8-10 minute AR experience is expected to open at the Kennedy Space Center before the end of the summer.

 Luo acknowledges that this technology also could be applied to making Hollywood movies.
 “We see where this is going for entertainment,” he says.
 “You can walk around the set, and experience the movie or documentary from any perspective.
 I think it’s going to be a game changer for entertainment and other industries.”